Intrinsic alignments of galaxies in multiple projections: Conclusions

 \section{Conclusions}

-\begin{enumerate} \item Combining the information of more than one projection, the SNRs of both $w_{g+}$ and $\tilde{\xi}_{g+,2}$ are consistently larger than for a single projection (Table \ref{table:SNR gain} and Figure \ref{Fig:SNR}). \item Adding a second projection leads to a larger gain in SNR than adding a third projection for both $w_{g+}$ and $\tilde{\xi}_{g+,2}$ (Table \ref{table:SNR gain} and Figure \ref{Fig:SNR}). \item The gain in SNR when adding two or three projections is larger for shapes measured with the reduced inertia tensor than with the simple inertia tensor (Table \ref{table:SNR gain} and Figure \ref{Fig:SNR}). \item Table \ref{table:SNR gain} shows that the gain in SNR for a high mass shape sample ($\mathrm{log}(M_\star \ h/\mathrm{M_\odot})>10.5$) is similar to that for all galaxies with resolved shapes ($n_\star>300$), where the high mass sample signal has a much higher amplitude (Fig. \ref{Fig:IA TNG300}). \item Points (i)-(iii) hold for fitted amplitude obtained from the non-linear alignment model.
-However, the high mass shape sample experiences consistently larger increase of SNR than the resolved shape sample (Table \ref{table:SNR gain from fit} and Figure \ref{Fig:SNR from fit}). \end{enumerate}
+In this work, we have combined the information of shapes of galaxies projected over multiple axes, while taking their covariance into account, in hydrodynamical simulation TNG300.
+We show that a consistent and robust gain in S/N can be obtained for both $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$ by combining multiple projections.
+Below, the main conclusions are summarised. \begin{enumerate} \item Combining the information of more than one projection, the S/Ns of both $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$ are consistently larger than for a single projection (Table \ref{table:SNR gain} and Fig. \ref{Fig:SNR}). \item Adding a second projection leads to a larger gain in S/N than adding a third projection for both $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$ (Table \ref{table:SNR gain} and Fig. \ref{Fig:SNR}). \item The gain in S/N when adding two or three projections is larger for shapes measured with the reduced inertia tensor than with the simple inertia tensor (Table \ref{table:SNR gain} and Fig. \ref{Fig:SNR}). \item Table \ref{table:SNR gain} shows that the gain in S/N for a high mass shape sample ($\mathrm{log}(M_\star \ h/\mathrm{M_\odot})>10.5$) is similar to that for all galaxies with resolved shapes ($n_\star>300$), where the high mass sample signal has a much higher amplitude (Fig. \ref{Fig:IA TNG300}). \item The S/N of the fitted amplitude obtained from the non-linear alignment model increases when adding projections in almost all cases but shows inconclusive systematic behaviour between estimators and sample selection.
+This is likely caused by the increased uncertainty on larger scales commonly used for modelling (Table \ref{table:SNR gain from fit} and Fig. \ref{Fig:SNR from fit}). \end{enumerate}